Alexander Scott Bullitt

-Alexander Scott Bullitt (1761 – April 13, 1816) was an American pioneer, planter, slaveowner, and politician from Virginia who became an early settler in Kentucky and a leader during the early days of Kentucky statehood.
+Alexander Scott Bullitt (1761 – April 13, 1816) was an American pioneer, planter, slaveowner, and politician from Virginia who became an early settler in Kentucky and a politician during the early days of Kentucky statehood.

 Early and family life

 Bullitt's family had come to America as refugee French Huguenots in 1685.
 Arriving first in Maryland, part of the family settled in Prince William County, Virginia.
 Alexander was born there in 1761, the son of colonial planter and politician Cuthbert Bullitt and Helen (Scott) Bullitt.
-His father owned plantations and slaves, as well as was a leading lawyer in local and colonial affairs.
+His father owned plantations and slaves, as well as was a major lawyer involved with local and colonial affairs.
 Alexander's early schooling was directed at making him a lawyer.
-But his uncle Thomas Bullitt was a pioneer and military leader, involved with western exploration.
+His uncle Thomas Bullitt was a pioneer and military officer, involved with western exploration.

 Career

 At first, Bullitt emulated his father's career, serving part-time in the Virginia House of Delegates representing Prince William County.